-Granted, there is a lot of so-called prophecy "out there” that is absolute nonsense – but we will be talking about unfulfilled prophecy in the Bible.
-I'll also have to acknowledge that there are some well-meaning people who distort and misuse prophetic texts from the Bible – but we're not dealing with that here.
+Granted, there are a lot of so-called prophecies “out there” that are absolute nonsense, but we will focus on unfulfilled prophecies in the Bible.
+I also acknowledge that some well-meaning people distort and misuse prophetic texts from the Bible, but we are not dealing with that here.

-Asked the reasons for his position, my friend told me he had listened to people who wanted to talk about nothing else— mapping out the future in great detail based upon their understanding of the Bible.
-There didn’t seem to be any point, so he concluded that the study of unfulfilled prophecy was irrelevant.
+Asked the reasons for his position, my friend told me he had listened to people who wanted to talk about nothing else— mapping out the future in minuscule detail based on their understanding of the Bible.
+He wondered why these people did not seem to explore such practices as prayer, evangelism, or serving the poor.
+To him, the focus on unfulfilled prophecy looked like a pointless obsession, so he concluded it was irrelevant.

-He also had heard heated debates among sincere Christians.
-Some contended the return of Christ would be pre-Millennial, others post-Millennial, and yet others a-Millennial.
-Some argued there was no Rapture, while others argued just as vehemently there was, but then they disagreed among themselves on whether it was pre-tribulation, mid-tribulation, post-tribulation, or pre-wrath – and so on.
+He also had listened to heated debates among sincere Christians.
+Some contended that the Return of Christ would be pre-Millennial, others post-Millennial, and others a-Millennial.
+Some argued there was no Rapture, while others argued just as vehemently there was.
+Even then, they disagreed on whether it was pre-tribulation, mid-tribulation, post-tribulation, pre-wrath, and so on.

 You’ve heard the saying, “Don’t throw out the baby with the bathwater.”
-It’s a warning that when you get rid of unwanted elements (i.e., dirty water), make sure you don’t throw out the essentials (i.e., the baby) as well.
+It’s a warning that when you get rid of unwanted elements (i.e., dirty water), ensure you don’t throw out the essentials (i.e., the baby).

 I can understand my friend’s desire to avoid the confusion and distaste left by argumentative people.
-But, to dismiss unfulfilled biblical prophecy altogether was “throwing out the baby.”
+But dismissing unfulfilled biblical prophecy altogether was “throwing out the baby.”

-My response was to ask whether he believed that Jesus Christ was going to return to earth physically some time in the future.
+My response was to ask whether he believed that Jesus Christ would return to earth physically sometime in the future.

-He acknowledged that he believed that, but he was no longer interested in the finer details that some saw as so crucial.
+He acknowledged that he believed that but was no longer interested in the finer details that some saw as crucial.

-To avoid quibbles about the meaning of “prophecy,” our discussion will focus on unfulfilled prophecy, or predictive prophecy.
+To avoid quibbles about the meaning of “prophecy,” our discussion will focus on unfulfilled or predictive prophecy.
 Some may use the word “eschatology.”
-In this context, eschaton is the Greek word for “last” – so, eschatology is the study of last times, or last things.
+In this context, eschaton is the Greek word for “last,”— so eschatology is the study of last times or last things.

-Here are two reasons why biblical prophecy is important.
+Here are two reasons why biblical prophecy is essential.